thosgood/this-weeks-finds/markdown/51-100/week059.md

 physics.
 Or maybe we won't.
 In either case, there is a long way yet to go.
 As Dixon's Screen of Truth comments, before it departs:

-> Do you believe that were I to explain as much of what I know as you
+> "Do you believe that were I to explain as much of what I know as you"
-> could comprehend that you would recognize it, that you would say, oh
+> "could comprehend that you would recognize it, that you would say, oh"
-> yes, this is but an extension of what we have already done, and though
+> "yes, this is but an extension of what we have already done, and though"
-> the mathematics is broader, the principles deeper, I am not surprised?
+> "the mathematics is broader, the principles deeper, I am not surprised?"
-> Do you think you have asked even a fraction of the questions you need
+> "Do you think you have asked even a fraction of the questions you need"
-> to ask?
+> "to ask?"

 Anyway, it is at least worth considering all the beautiful mathematical structures one runs into for their potential importance.
 For example,